Luci04/Unifize_Assignment/README.md

 Used react-icons library for lightweight, consistent, and scalable icons.

-While the application was built with responsiveness and interactivity in mind, I was unable to implement the following due to time constraints:
+While the application was built with designing and interactivity in mind, I was unable to implement following:

-- Adding aria-label attributes to buttons for screen reader compatibility.
-- Implementing comprehensive SEO optimizations.
+- Adding aria-label attributes to buttons for screen reader compatibility & Implementing comprehensive SEO optimizations.